br3ndonland/awsdev/notes/cdk.md

 - Both can provision resources.
 - CDKs transpile (AWS CDK transpiles other code languages to CloudFormation)
-- SDKs are written and used with the same the code language (Boto3 is written in Python)
+- SDKs are written and used with the same the code language (Boto3 is written in Python).
+See the [Terraform docs](https://www.terraform.io/intro/vs/boto.html) for a helpful comparison.

 ### Imperative vs Declarative